Godot Tips and Best Practice

 This is very useful if you want to check for collisions with a specific group for example.
 Check out this link, if you want to learn more about groups.

-So one way to make that is by creating three unique scenes where you build those three enemies.
+So one way to achieve that is by creating three unique scenes where you build those three enemies.
 One green, one red and one blue.
 Great, job is done.
 But if you want to change something about your enemies, you have to change it in every one of those unique scenes.

 The second way is to use inheritance.
 So first, you would make a parent scene.
 In our example, this parent scene would consist of an enemy with no color.
 Then you would make three inherited scenes (check screenshot) of that parent scene and just change the color of the enemy in each scene separately.
 So now you also have three enemies.
 But if you ever want to change that enemy scene, you just have to make that change in the parent scene.
 The inherited scenes will be changed automatically.
 Have a look here for more information on inheritance.